Think It's Easy? Think Again!

 For example 1/3=.33... => 1/3*3=.33...* 3 => 1 = .99...

-The above screenshot shows an argument by mathematicians who believe 0.999…=1, yet they acknowledge that this proof is not correct.
-For this reason and many others, no serious mathematicians accept this as proof.
-(No further discussion seems necessary to debunk this type of proof).
+The above provides a summary of why this kind of algebraic reasoning is flawed, referencing renowned mathematicians who believe .99…=1, yet the authors clearly acknowledge that these kinds of proofs are not correct according to the well-known mathematicians' line of thinking.
+In short, the mathematicians who believe .99…=1 do not even consider this kind of proof as valid.
+For this reason and many others, no serious mathematicians accept this as valid proof.
+(No further discussion seems necessary to refute this type of argument).